MorganZhuRunzhe/markdown-cv/index.md

 - **5.** Designed a dynamic data dashboard for inspection traffic monitoring, KPI tracking, and trend analysis to support swift decision-making.

 `Impact`
-- **1.** Enhanced coverage to 53.9% for key segments including express delivery, fast freight, and international e-commerce, a significant leap from the previous 7.9%.
+By leveraging model-informed interventions, the project significantly expanded coverage to 53.9% (up from 7.9%) across key segments like express delivery, fast freight, and international e-commerce, and saved 120 million RMB in potential losses for 2023.
-- **2.** Achieved a substantial financial impact by saving 120 million RMB in potential losses for the year 2023 through detective interventions informed by the model.

 ## Skills